Preparing For Your Radiology Visit

 You will receive instructions from your clinical team about where to check in and how far in advance of your appointment to arrive.
 There are two outpatient radiology locations where you might be asked to check in when you arrive:

-- For MRIs and diagnostic tests such as X-rays, you will check in at Outpatient Radiology Registration on the second floor of the Main Building.
+- For MRIs, PET/CT, PET/MR, diagnostic tests (X-rays,), MEG and some Ultrasound exams you will check in at Outpatient Radiology Registration on the second floor of the Buerger Building.

-- All other radiology appointments, including CT, ultrasound, nuclear medicine, interventional radiology, fluoroscopy and PET should check in at Outpatient Radiology Registration on the third floor of the Wood Building.
+- All other radiology appointments, including CT, ultrasound, nuclear medicine, interventional radiology, and fluoroscopy should check in at Outpatient Radiology Registration on the third floor of the Main Building.

 If your appointment is scheduled at the Pediatric Imaging Center at King of Prussia: